Things to See & Do

 Searoad Ferries connects the Great Ocean Road and the Bellarine to the Mornington Peninsula, the 40 minute crossing is a stress free alternative to driving through the city, saving you time and kilometres.

 With two specially designed all weather 60 metre ferries departing from both destinations on the hour, every hour, 7am to 6pm daily.
-Enjoy easy drive on/drive off facilities, spacious comfortable lounges with full length windows, a tempting cafe and plenty of deck space.
+Enjoy easy drive-on and drive-off facilities, spacious comfortable lounges with full length windows, a tempting cafe and plenty of deck space.

 There are ever changing sights, watch out for dolphins, whales in winter and enormous ships as you breathe incredibly fresh air.
 Arriving at Sorrento, you will have a perfect view of multi-million dollar mansions sitting atop cliffs, tiny coves filled with boats, the beautiful foreshore and old limestone buildings.